ayonli/jsext/README.md

 function chan<T>(capacity?: number): Channel<T>;
 ```

-Inspired by Golang, cerates a channel that can be used to transfer data within the program.
+Inspired by Golang, cerates a `Channel` that can be used to transfer data within the program.

 If `capacity` is not set, a non-buffered channel will be created.
 For a non-buffered channel,
 the sender and receiver must be present at the same time (theoretically), otherwise, the